Premier League to resume on 17 June with Manchester City hosting Arsenal: Report

-Premier League clubs on Thursday agreed to restart the postponed season in three weeks with matches set to resume on June 17 as Manchester City host Arsenal and Sheffield United travel away to Aston Villa, according to English media reports.
+Premier League clubs on Thursday agreed to restart the postponed season in three weeks with matches set to resume on June 17.
+Manchester City will host Arsenal and Sheffield United will travel away to Aston Villa, according to English media reports.

 These two matches are the remaining games of the aforementioned clubs which would see all 20 Premier League clubs complete 29 fixtures for the season.

-No matches have been played since Leicester’s 4-0 win over Aston Villa on March 9 due to the coronavirus pandemic.
+No matches have been played since Leicester’s 4-0 win over Aston Villa on March 9 due to the coronavirus pandemic, with Liverpool just two wins away from securing the title.

 The Telegraph reported that another match might be held on June 19 before a full round of fixtures will take place on the weekend, starting from June 20.